Houston Astros Fans Go After Buffalo Wild Wings After Tweet About Punishment

 Some other area restaurants even jumped into the fray, looking to sweep up any customers Buffalo Wild Wings lost thanks to their tweet.
 Another user took a video of them cutting up a gift card they got, apparently not realizing the restaurant had already earned the money from that gift card.

 Later in the day, the official Twitter account appeared to have realized the backlash it had brought on itself.
-On Saturday morning the account sent out a tweet apologizing for the one that had drawn so much ire.
+On Saturday morning, the account sent out a tweet apologizing for the one that had drawn so much ire.

 The incident was the latest in what has been a kind of back and forth between the Houston Astros and their supporters, and the rest of the baseball world.
 The team has been drawing insults and attacks from a wide range of people.
 The harshest of comments have come from other Major League Baseball players who are personally offended the team was using an electronic system to steal signs.